schalkventer/use-collection-archive/README.md

 # 🤹‍♂️ Use Collection

-A single React hook for managing objects and/or arrays within your components.
+A single React hook for managing objects/arrays within your components.

 - [Arguments](#shape)
 - [Basic usage](#basic-usage)